vismantic-ohtuprojekti/qualipy/docs/unconventional_size.rst

 .. currentmodule:: imgfilter.filters.unconvential_size
 .. autoclass:: UnconventialSize

 The **max_aspect** parameter is used to define the point where higher values than the max_aspect are considered unconventional sized.
+For example, the default value max_aspect = 16. / 9. indicates that images with an aspect ratio over 16:9 or 9:16 are to be filtered.